haziqsupangat/Malaysia-Covid19-Data/README.md

 # How To Use
 1) Install the latest R software from https://www.r-project.org
-2) Install the following library via "install.packages()".
+2) Install the following library via "install.packages()"

     a) tidyverse
     b) ggplot2
     c) RCurl
     d) data.table
     e) dplyr
     f) lubridate

 3) Run the programme